AlejandroNo4/react-capstone/README.md

 # Magic Cards Catalogue

-> A cataloge of Magic cards.
+> A catalog of Magic cards.

 This project is part of the Microverse curriculum "React & Redux."

-This is the final project for this module.
-It is a catalogue of the Magic card game cards.
-This project was built with React and Redux.
+This project is the final for this module.
+It is a catalog of the "Magic card game" cards.

+The project was built with React and Redux.
 A list of cards is displayed on it.
 Cards can be filtered by their type.
 Each can be accessed for more information.

 <br/>
 <p align="center">